MatthewKandiah/flectris/README.md

 - enable blending (so we can have transparent bits on our sprites)

 ## Plan - Short Term
-- copy image data to staging buffer, then transfer to device local image
-- create image view, bind it to the graphics pipeline, check in renderdoc that we've got the whole image
+- create image view, create combined image sampler, bind it to the graphics pipeline, use it in our fragment shader